i-awan/helm-charts/kafka-2.5dc/README.md

 to get wrong, and need no password at all.

-**Because it's one logical cluster, the same cert material must exist in all three regions' namespaces** — `scripts/generate-and-distribute-tls.sh` generates a single self-signed CA + cert (with SANs covering every region's endpoints) and applies the identical secret to all three `--kube-context`s in one run.
+**Because it's one logical cluster, the same cert material must exist in all three regions' namespaces** — `scripts/generate-and-distribute-tls-mock.sh` (3 namespaces, 1 cluster) or `scripts/generate-and-distribute-tls.sh` (3 real clusters) generates a single self-signed CA + cert (with SANs covering every region's endpoints, and `-not_before`/`-not_after` set explicitly to avoid clock-skew "not yet valid" failures) and applies the identical secret everywhere in one run.
 Swap the generation step for your real PKI in production; the "same secret everywhere" distribution requirement stays the same either way.
+Both scripts require OpenSSL 3.x — macOS's bundled `/usr/bin/openssl` is LibreSSL and will fail the version check; install real OpenSSL via `brew install openssl@3`.

 **What this setup currently does *not* give you: client authentication.**
 TLS as configured here proves *the server's* identity to the client (and